 Are you a radio amateur who likes to make contacts using Morse Code?
 Then check out our CW filter kits on the kits page.

-Click on the ultrasound kits page to see our new 12-inch diameter 8-inch focal length clear plastic parabolic dish and the upgraded and new RX3 Receiver, designed for finding power line RF interference and listening to bats and other bio-sources in the 35-45 kHz ultrasound band! !
+Click on the ultrasound kits page to see our 12-inch diameter 8-inch focal length clear plastic parabolic dish and the upgraded RX3 Receiver, designed for finding power line RF interference and listening to bats and other bio-sources in the 35-45 kHz ultrasound band!